Past CMA Workshops

 Presented by Beverly H. Kraut, ASHA Certified Children's Speech Disorders

 Language, cognitive and social-emotional learning skills are rooted in a child's early play.
 Observing and supporting growth through play extends a child's thinking, talking and communicating.
 Play is a safe place in which children can learn new things and practice emerging skills without fear of failure.
 We will explore developmental steps taken through play, how play supports and facilitates children's social interactions and language development, and offer suggestions for activities and strategies to develop young children's play and language skills.

 Presented by Judson Wagner, STEM Program Manager for the Brandywine School District

 Educators are integral to Delaware's science, technology, engineering and mathematics (STEM) equation.
 What preparation do Delaware's educators need in order to provide best teaching practice to every STEM learner?
 What do early childhood and elementary educators need to know about the Next Generation Science Standards?
 How can educators convey the excitement of STEM through interdisciplinary lessons, hands-on inquiry and problem-solving?
 Come and hear about STEM education and how to prepare your students for a rapidly changing world.

-Presented by Amy Sacia, Reggio-inspired educator and Wilmington Montessori School teacher
+Presented by Amy Sacia, Reggio-inspired educator

 What is a Reggio Emilia-inspired curriculum?
 Is Reggio Emilia a person’s name, a place or an Italian phrase?
 What does a Reggio-inspired school look like?
 How does it compare to a Montessori school and its practices?
 This workshop explores project-based and emergent curricula, the inquiry cycle of a Reggio-inspired educator and examples of projects.
 It also addresses the contrasting and complementary philosophies of Reggio Emilia educators and Dr. Maria Montessori.